alfredholmes/abm_job_locations/README.md

-# Agent Based Model of Job Locations
+# Agent Based Model of UK Job Locations

 This project models the movement of jobs around the UK's local authorities using an agent based approach.